Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 Be sure to check out the Martin Luther King Jr. Memorial on the Tidal Basin, a 10-minute walk from the Lincoln.

-Constructing the Lincoln Memorial was truly a national effort and includes items from many different states, combining to form the whole, just as Lincoln would have wanted.
+Constructing the Lincoln Memorial was truly a national effort and included items from many different states, combining to form the whole, just as Lincoln would have wanted.

 STATUE AND INTERIOR:

-One of the most recognizable statues in the world, this colossus Abraham Lincoln will impress you.
+One of the most recognizable statues in the world, this colossus statue of Lincoln will impress you.

 From the bottom of his feet to the top of his head, he measures 18 feet (5.5 m).
 If he were standing, he would stretch to 28 feet (8.5 m).